Projects

 Any time you upload data to Wildlife Insights, you’ll upload data to a project.
-A project is a group of (or a single) camera deployments with a defined objective and methods.
-The project space in Wildlife Insights is where you can manage, edit and review metadata related to locations, deployments and data sharing.
+A Project is a group of (or a single) camera deployments with a defined objective and methods.
+The project workspace in Wildlife Insights is where you can manage, edit and review metadata related to locations, deployments and data sharing.

-Summary tab: The project summary tab displays a map of all locations, an overview of data within that project.
+Summary tab: Displays a map of all camera deployments and an overview of data within that project.
+Summary statistics are typically updated every 24 hours.

-Details tab: This is where you can set and edit project details including the project name, objectives, data licenses, embargo time, sensor layout, and set options to delete human images.
-This is also where you can add and edit Deployment and Location information (required fields).
+Details tab: Set and edit project details, including the project name, objectives, data licenses, embargo time, sensor layout, and options to delete human images.
+You can also add and edit Subprojects (optional), Camera Deployments (required) and Locations (required).

-Identify tab: All data uploaded to Wildlife Insights through the web-based upload will show up in the Identify tab.
+Identify tab: View all images uploaded to Wildlife Insights through the web-based upload.
 These images have passed through the AI model and are ready for a user review.
-You’ll see all of the project’s unidentified images here and can filter by deployment, species and blanks.
+You’ll see the project’s images here and can filter by deployment, species and blanks.

 User Permissions button: This button will open a screen where you can invite users to join your project.